guilhermeseckert/guilhermeseckert/README.md

 I'm studying to become a **Full Stack Developer** .
 I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.
 I'm passionate about technology, people, theather and specialy movies, as well as you've been noticed, I'm a huge fan of Iron Man.

-Currently living in Canada 🇨🇦
+i am currently living in Canada 🇨🇦

 - 🌱 I’m currently learning the stack Node.js | ReactJS | React Native | TypeScript.
 - 💬 Fell free to ask me any questions about Javascript / TypeScript, Node.js/Express.js, Docker, SOLID and so on.